The Last Supper is a famous painting by Leonardo Da Vinci.

 Ticket Price: €75 per person

-Get an express tour of Leonardo da Vinci’s Last Supper by a qualified local guide in a private tour of 6 people.
+A qualified local guide will give an express tour of Leonardo da Vinci’s Last Supper in a private tour for six people.

 The tour lasts 45 minutes, including the 15 minutes in the Church and the briefing before it.